elimbaum/elimbaum.github.io/_posts/2020-12-13-luks-decrypt-ssh.md

 title: "LUKS decrypt over ssh"
 ---

-If you're using LUKS encyption for your system drive, there's no way, by default, to unlock a remote machine (you need a keyboard and monitor).
+If you're using LUKS encryption for your system drive, there's no way, by default, to unlock a remote machine (you need a keyboard and monitor).

 We can run a lightweight ssh server, `dropbear`, from the kernel, to allow